Communication station - a configuration dialogue box

 The settings of communication station address.
 The form of station address depends on the type of the used protocol.
 More information about the communication protocols can be found in the detailed description of protocols.

 The tab contains the full list of communication parameters.
-They influence and set the behaviour of communication for given station (except for the station address, see Address).
+They influence and set the behaviour of communication for the given station (except for the station address, see Address).

 The list contains the following information: